northern-information/mapcorps.net/_posts/2021-06-22-1-what-is-mapcore-anyway.md

 ## Process

 Mapcore artists are keenly concerned with process and craft.
 The order of operations, the sequence of events, the timing of triggers.
 Indeed, the core instrument of mapcore seems to be the [Teletype](https://monome.org/docs/teletype), a curious artifact described as an "algorithmic ecosystem."
 Working knowledge of a specialized scripting language - terse enough to call an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) yet rational enough to appeal to a data scientist - is required to use the Teletype.
-With this language, mapcore artists program the logical flow of electrical voltage to behave as mutating analog computer.
+With this language, mapcore artists program the logical flow of electrical voltage turn their instruments into ever-mutating analog computers.
 This is not science fiction.
 Someone is doing this right now while their cat is purring beside them.

 ## Lineage